 ART.
-50. Replacement fund for loss.-In any case in which the taxpayer elects to replace or restore the lost, damaged or transferred property, but where it is not practicable to do so immediately, he may obtain permission to establish a replacement fund in his accounts in which the entire amount of the compensation so received shall be held, without deduction for the payment of any mortgage, and pending the disposition thereof the accounting for gain or loss thereupon may be deferred for a reasonable period of time, to be determined by the Commissioner.
-In such a case the taxpaver should make application to the Commissioner on form 1114 for permission to establish such a replacement fund and in his application should recite all the facts relating to the transaction and undertake that he will proceed as expeditiously as possible to replace or restore such property.
+50. Replacement fund for loss.-In any case in which the tax-payer elects to replace or restore the lost, damaged, or transferred property, but where it is not practicable to do so immediately, he may obtain permission to establish a replacement fund in his accounts in which the entire amount of the compensation so received shall be held, without deduction for the payment of any mortgage, and pending the disposition thereof the accounting for gain or loss thereupon may be deferred for a reasonable period of time, to be determined by the Commissioner.
+In such a case the taxpayer should make application to the Commissioner on form 1114 for permission to establish such a replacement fund and in his application should recite all the facts relating to the transaction and undertake that he will proceed as expeditiously as possible to replace or restore such property.
 The taxpayer will be required to furnish a bond with such surety as the Commissioner may require for an amount not less than the estimated additional income and war profits and excess profits taxes assessable by the United States upon the income so carried to the replacement fund.
 See section 1320 of the statute.
 The estimated additional taxes, for the amount of which the claimant is required to furnish security, should be computed at the rates at which the claimant would have been obliged to pay, taking into consideration the remainder of his net income and resolving against him all matters in dispute affecting the amount of the tax.
-Only surety companies holding certificates of authority from the Secretary of the Treasury as acceptable sureties on federal bonds will be approved as sureties.
+Only surety companies holding certificates of authority from the Secretary of the Treasury as acceptable sureties on Federal bonds will be approved as sureties.
 The application should be executed in triplicate, so that the Commissioner, the applicant and the surety or depositary may each have a copy.

 ART.
 51. Forgiveness of indebtedness.-The cancellation and forgiveness of indebtedness is dependent on the circumstances for its effect.
 It may amount to a payment of income or to a gift or to a capital transaction.
 If, for example, an individual performs services for a creditor, who in consideration thereof cancels the debt, income to that amount is realized by the debtor as compensation for his services.
 If, however, a creditor merely desires to benefit a debtor and without any consideration therefor cancels the debt, the amount of the debt is a gift from the creditor to the debtor and need not be included in the latter's gross income.
 If a stockholder in a corporation which is indebted to him gratuitously forgives the debt, the transaction amounts to a contribution to the capital of the corporation.
-If, however, a corporation to which a stockholder is indebted forgives the debt, the transaction has the effect of the payment of a dividend.
 See sections 213 (b) (3) and 240 of the statute and articles 543 and 631-638.